A winter wonderland in Seattle begins to melt away: Here’s what’s next after a snowy weekend

 It was the snow so unlike Seattle snows: fluffy, light, not Cascade Concrete.
 And it arrived in so well-behaved a manner, whisper soft, on a Friday night of a three-day holiday weekend.

 We do winter windstorms better than most.
-And ask former Mayor Greg Nichols about the political pitfalls of Seattle snowstorms.
+And ask former Mayor Greg Nickels about the political pitfalls of Seattle snowstorms.
 An epic snow right before Christmas in 2008 that the city struggled to clear during two weeks of freezing temperatures may have been what iced his chances for reelection.

 This snowfall was not that kind of event.
 To be sure, it was no fun for people who still had to get to work.
 And yet another frustration for people whose long-awaited appointments for a COVID vaccination were rescheduled.
 Sidewalks could be sloppy and even treacherous, and roads the same, and the cold was particularly dangerous for people without homes.